ADVANTECH-Corp/DeviceOn-x86_Edge_AI_Solution/DEV | Encapsulate a portable AI application.md

   <img width="600" src="image\19.png">
 </p>

-#### Encapsulate a customization docker image from the running container
+#### (Optional) Encapsulate a customization docker image from the running container

-* We can commit this container to an image for uploading to ACR.
+If you need to customize a docker image, the following commands will be also necessary for you after you put other necessary components or functionalities into the original container.

 > _REMARK_: Keep the container running while executing the command.